farlee2121/DevEssentialsBlog/_drafts/2020-10-23-Schema-and-Selection.md

 (print (::lat yosemiteCoords)) ;; print the latitude
 ```

 This is brilliant.
 Accessing data requires only the bear conceptual minimum: an idea of what guarantees the data meets and existance of the data.
+Clojure can even generate property-based tests since the guarantees are communicated directly in code.

 ### Who owns optionality
 Optionality is represented by presense or absense of a key.
 If a key is required and doesn't exist, the compiler or runtime can throw an error.
 If optional, the consumer checks for the presense of the key.